metacommunities/metacommunities/analysis/idea_log.md

 - problem: how to write a bq that shows for any given month the 10 most active repositories.
 It would be an event count broken down by month?
 It would include clones?
 Or perhaps only as a point of comparison. select repository_name, count(type) as events, extract_month_year(date) as month_year from GithubArchive Group by repository_name order by month_year, events desc limit 10

+## Mon Sep  5 14:19:09 BST 2016

+- really got back into bigqueries over weekend.
+Added a couple to sql file.
+Also starting some code to analyse them -- just a few lines of dplyr really ...